Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Pin RecipeReview Recipe

-overhead shot of Chicken Corn Chowder
+a bowl of Chicken Corn Chowder topped with green onions

 Brimming with plenty of comfort food goodness, this creamy chicken corn chowder soup has a big flavor and will keep you warm during chilly winter days.